 In order to ensure the promotion of human welfare and the standards of the profession, all CPP students will abide by relevant ethical codes and demonstrate developmentally appropriate professional knowledge, technical and interpersonal skills, professional attitudes, and professional character.
 The CPP faculty do their best to ensure that those persons who might compromise the standards of the profession, or who might pose a serious risk to clients, students, research participants, etc., are not allowed to train for or enter the profession.
 Certain types of probation, suspension, or dismissal proceedings may be initiated when a student's behavior is so inappropriate as to warrant major concern regarding whether the student is emotionally, interpersonally, or ethically unsuited for current study in the discipline of psychology and eventual entry into the profession of psychology.
-A student's interpersonal or emotional status produces inappropriate activities along the lines of impairment, incompetence, ethical misconduct, academic misconduct, or problematic behaviors (see below for definitions and examples of these terms).
+A student's progress in the program may be interrupted for failure to comply with academic standards or if a student's interpersonal or emotional status produces inappropriate activities along the lines of impairment, incompetence, ethical misconduct, academic misconduct, or problematic behaviors (see below for definitions and examples of these terms).